The Supreme Court Hands Down a Key Federalism/Disability Law Decision,

 A Recent Application of the Test: The Garrett Case

 Using this "congruence and proportionality" test, the Court has rejected a number of congressional statutes in the past 7 years.
-Indeed, another portion of the
+Indeed, another portion of the ADA -- that part of Title I that requires all employers (including state employers) to provide reasonable accommodations to the disabled in the workplace -- was held not to be a valid enactment under Section Five, in the Board of Trustees of the Univ. of Alabama v.
+Garrett case.

 In Garrett, the Court reasoned that because states were not violating the Constitution when they failed to provide reasonable accommodations in the workplace, Congress could not invoke Section 5 as a basis for requiring them to do make such accommodations.
-As a result of this ruling, employees cannot sue state employers for damages under the
+As a result of this ruling, employees cannot sue state employers for damages under the ADA.

 However, in Garrett, the Court left open the question it has now resolved in its recent decision in Lane - whether Title II of the ADA (which deals with public services, not public employment) could be justified under Section 5.